 Some users have reported issues with the face recognition technology as well.

 However, this represents a big step for Messenger chatbots.
 There are hundreds, if not thousands, of applications for Facebook e-commerce bot technology, as well as for applications on other platforms, like Kik.
-The addition of facial recognition software opens up a lot of opportunities for cosmetics, hair care, and fashion brands.
+Customer registration interface and the addition of facial recognition software opens up a lot of opportunities for cosmetics, hair care, and fashion brands.
 Even if we remove e-commerce from the equation, it doesn’t take much extrapolation to envision Facebook creating its own version of Snapchat with interactive image technology like this.

 Other businesses that are trying their hand at the Facebook e-commerce bot game include Burger King (for ordering then picking up meals in restaurants), 1-800 Flowers, Spring, and KLM Airlines.
 Mondelez–the company behind Oreo, Trident gum, and Cadbury–recently made a large deal with Facebook to focus on chatbots and the social media platform’s Audience Insights API data tool.
 While Mondelez’s spokespeople declined to say which brands are developing chatbots, they cited two use cases for the technology–customer service and e-commerce.